thenatedawg/navigator/README.md

-# navigator
+# Navigator

+### Description
-A SwiftUI based navigation library.
-Used as a swift package registries example
+A `SwiftUI` based navigation library.
+This repo is being used as a proof of concept for importing swift packages via artifactory.